TomerGamerTV/UAT-Global-Server/README.md

 ## 🚨 **Safety**
 - Question: Is this safe?
 - Answer: Safer than the steam release (All of your processes are transparent lmao), I have done what I can to humanize the inputs. **BUT** if they decide to put in the effort they **WILL** find you.
 It is near impossible to simulate perfect human behavior with code so use at your own risk.
-I take no responsibility.  **HIDING BEHIND A EMULATOR DOES NOT MAKE YOU UNDETECTABLE**
+I take no responsibility.  **HIDING BEHIND A EMULATOR DOES NOT MAKE YOU UNDETECTABLE YOU HAVE BEEN WARNED**

 - Answer 2: As long as there are people cheating on the steam release we are chilling (if ykyk)
   - https://en.wikipedia.org/wiki/Sentinel_species